 Baker Creek Mountain Resort

 Okay, this isn’t exactly a cabin in Canmore, but what can I say?
-Because of town guidelines and limitations, Canmore doesn’t have that many cabins to choose from.
+I’ll just keep reiturating that because of town guidelines and limitations, Canmore doesn’t have that many cabins to choose from, no matter what Airbnb tries to advertise to you.
+Trust me, we live in Canmore, and don’t ever see rustic cabins on our way to work.
 So this is one of the best cabins near Canmore.

 The good news is that Canmore is only a short drive away from Banff, and there are a lot of wonderful cabins in Banff.
 Baker Creek has the best cabins in the Canadian Rockies.